ecadlabs/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 In this section, we will interact with a smart contract using Taquito.
 We will mint an NFT on [objkt.com](https://objkt.com) NFT marketplace.

 Well, objk.com is the production service.
-We will use the testnet one: [ghostnet.objkt.com](https://ghostnet.objkt.com/), because to mint NFT on it you only need ghostnet ꜩ which is free, also because I want to put my test secret key here, and I don't like to share my mainnet secret key with actual ꜩ in it with everyone.
+We will use the testnet one: [ghostnet.objkt.com](https://ghostnet.objkt.com/), because to mint NFT on it, you only need ghostnet ꜩ, which is free.
+Also, because I want to put my test secret key here, and I don't like to share my mainnet secret key with actual ꜩ in it with everyone.

+The concepts you learn here are not limited to objkt.com or NFTs.
+You can use the same concepts to interact with any smart contract on the Tezos blockchain.

 Most dApps interact with smart contracts.
 You can think of a smart contract as a program that runs on the blockchain.
 The smart contract can store data and execute code.
 The code is executed when a user sends an operation to one of the smart contract's `entrypoint`s.
 The smart contract can also send operations to the blockchain, or to other smart contracts.

 In Tezos, smart contracts are written using one of the high-level languages (like Ligo), and compiled to Michelson.
 Then the contract is originated (deployed) to the blockchain.
 During origination, an address prefixed with `KT1` is created for the contract.
 You can then interact with the smart contract by sending operations to this address.

 In objkt.com, any user can create a number of collections and then mint NFTs in any of these collections.
 I have already created a collection and made our test address (`tz2DZLWLuDRKUuR4BrWetimZ1C6Pg6pPAo3n`) an operator of the collection.
-So this user can now mint NFTs in this collection.
+So, this user can now mint NFTs in this collection.
 Check out the collection [here](https://ghostnet.objkt.com/collection/KT1XmD31NdBrTcL7bPF3md6i5g4BbE6s2YLv), and note the number of tokens in it.

 Open the file `index.ts` and change the `main` function to the following: